“One good thing about music, when it hits you, you feel no pain.” ― Bob Marley

 Now think about attending church, a sporting event, or a concert.
-The shared moments when everyone sings a hymn, an anthem or a song can unify people from all walks of life, even if it’s for a short period.
+The shared moments when everyone sings a hymn, an anthem or a song can unify people from all walks of life, even if for a short period.

 Music also provides an opportunity to make new friends over a shared love of a particular band, style of music or artist.
 And with most of us having access to the internet and social media, these friendships are no longer confined to our own suburbs, states or even countries.
 Why is this important?
 Because being connected with others is vital for good physical and mental wellbeing.
 Social connections can lower anxiety and depression, help us regulate our emotions, lead to higher self-esteem and empathy, and improve our immune systems.